Knowledge Series on API Security and API Security Best Practices

 Colin Domoney from 42Crunch, in his recent article on DevOps.com, addresses the disconnect between development and security teams and explains the key challenges facing developers in creating secure API code.
 Better understanding of the challenges on both sides can help create greater empathy which in turn can help […]

 Isabelle Mauny from 42Crunch takes a high level look at the different problems facing APIs today and gives some recommendations in her article on APIscene.io The idea of this article is to serve as an introduction to API security.
-We’ll look from a high-level view at all the […]
+We’ll look from a high-level view at all the different problems that are stacking up around […]

 Earlier this month I had the chance to join my new colleagues from 42Crunch at our all-hands in Ireland and I couldn’t be more excited that there’s something special that we’re building here.
-Setting aside that Cork and Kinsale are some of the prettiest places I’ve ever visited, […]
+Setting aside that Cork and Kinsale are some of the prettiest places I’ve ever visited, I was able to see how passionate […]

 Sua empresa não tem alternativa: Proteger as APIs da forma correta passa a ser uma obrigação